pseudovar/luma-europe-data-install/README.md

 * [ ] Currency Configuration
     - [ ] Import conversion of Krona
 * [ ] Make composer require for each sub-repo
+    - [ ] How do we provide options for people to install just the languages they want?
     - [ ] luma_be_nl
     - [ ] luma_be_fr
     - [ ] luma_fr_fr